zzzprojects/docs/eval-expression.net/pages/documentations/linq-dynamic.md

 The LINQ SelectDynamic projects each element of a sequence into a new form.
 You can use a dynamic string expression to select a specific column.

-In this example, we will dynamically select some product properties, and returns an anonymous list.
+In this example, we will dynamically select some product properties, and return an anonymous list.

 ```csharp
 var product1 = new Product() { Name = "C# Eval Expression", Url = "https://eval-expression.net/", Type = "Paid" };